erivera3/osticket-prereqs/README.md

   <li>Deploy osTicket into the IIS web root</li>
   <li>Enable the required PHP extensions for osTicket</li>
   <li>Configure the application and connect it to a MySQL database</li>
-  <li>Verify successful installation and perform basic post-installation cleanup</li>
+  <li>Verify successful installation from both the staff and end-user interfaces</li>
+  <li>Perform basic post-installation cleanup and hardening</li>
 </ul>

 <hr>